Kathir-Subramaniam/reading-journal/README.md

 - Created the "Solo Leveling" page and made it show the basic info about the comic.
 Will expand the page's features in the future.
 - Made all three pages responsive for mobiles, tablets and laptops.

+# ✅ Hand-in Requirements:
+Hand-in your project as git repository, including a README.md file.
+The repository should contain at least 3 HTML pages which are linked to each other.
+They must be styled using a variety of CSS rules (without framework).
+All pages should be responsive, using media queries and at least 2 breakpoints.